dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 ![Particle Placement Type](../assets/images/manual_images/quibli_foliage_shader_billboard_rotation_options.png)
 If you want the whole mesh to be looking into the camera, please, choose **Whole Object**.
 In this case it is better to place these models far into background.
 Usually, for the construction of such billboard models you'll need only up to 100 _Particles_, which is relatively low poly, if you use a Quad as a _Particle Mesh_ (_Carrier Mesh_ and _Particle Mesh_ are described above in the [Generation Parameters](#generation-parameters)).
 If you want the mesh itself NOT to be rotating, but rather its particles/branches, please, choose **Each Face** mode.
 These can sometimes be set in the middle of the scene or in the background as well.
 It is better to use _Each Face_ mode in conjunction with **Uniform** _Particle Placement Type_ parameter of the _Foliage Generator_, described above.

-We have written about the noticeable rotation effect of billboards placed closely to camera in the [here in the Limitations page](../limitations/#foliage-whole-object-billboards-always-look-into-camera).
-{: .notice--warning}

 ### Non-Billboard approach
 **Non-Billboard** foresees the commonly understood behavior of the meshes: they do not rotate with camera movement and they usually require more particles in order to cover its whole volume, unlike the billboards, where _only the front (in 'Whole Object' Billboard mode)_ or _only the particles/branches (in 'Each Face' Billboard mode)_ of the model will always be visible to the camera.